sewkokot/opsvis/README.md

 `pip install opsvis`

-Note the name of the PyPi package is without the underscore.
+Note the previous name of this module was `ops_vis`, but to avoid issues with PyPi and readthedocs naming conventions, than name of the module is is without the underscore.

 ## Usage

-`import ops_vis as opsv`
+`import opsvis as opsv`

 ## Documentation